 Reality: Dental implants are constructed of biocompatible materials, most frequently titanium, so “rejection” is not an issue.
 Implant failures, in which implants fail to bond with the jawbone, loosen or fall out, can happen in a very small percentage of patients.
 Dental implants, according to the American Association of Oral and Maxillofacial Surgeons, have an overall success rate of about 95 percent, and many oral surgeons have achieved success rates as high as 98 percent.

-Myth: Dental Implants In Washington DC Are Very Expensive As Compared To Other Options
+Myth: Dental Implants Are Very Expensive As Compared To Other Options

 Reality: Dental implants do generally cost more initially than options like dentures or dental bridges.
 However, over the long-run, dental implants are frequently more cost-effective.
 The primary reason for that is the fact that implant-based dental restorations have greater longevity than dentures or bridges.
 The average lifespan of a dental implant is 25 years.
 Dental bridges need replacement periodically, with an average lifespan of seven to ten years.
 Dentures must be relined or replaced every five to ten years.

 Myth: Dental Implants Are Easy, So Choosing A Cheap Provider Is Smart Shopping